how it works

 - Allows hospitals to add a “virtual nurse” to support an onsite nurse

-- Free for hospitals!
-Donated by the community
+- Use Free devices, donated by the community

 from the pilot project